CyberTimon/Powerpointer-For-Local-LLMs/README.md

 You can even select between 7 designs to make the powerpoints more beautiful.

 This is a port from my powerpointer which uses the gpt 3.5 openai api: [Powerpointer](https://github.com/CyberTimon/powerpointer)
 The goal was to have this running completely local with no costs using for example a LLaMA based model.
+You can support this by giving this repo a star!

 I optimized the prompts to work with the vicuna and alpaca like models.
 You can select the model type in the powerpointer.py file or can create a new prompt format in the pormpts.py file.